 - Start by jigging larger lures about a foot off the bottom to attract and catch the more aggressive fish.
 If you’re seeing fish but not catching them switch to a smaller jig.

-- While ice fishing, using live bait is essential whether you’re jigging, dead sticking, using a bobber, or a tip up.
-See the Tips & Techniques for individual species for further information.
+Using live bait is essential whether you’re jigging, dead sticking, using a bobber, or a tip up.
+See the tips & techniques for individual species linked above for further information.

-The finest gear in the world won’t have you catching fish if you don’t know where to find them, and winter presents a unique set of challenges for anglers.
+The finest equipment in the world won’t have you catching fish if you don’t know where to find them, and winter presents a unique set of challenges for anglers.
 But if you study your lake, do your homework, and take a systematic approach to cutting it down to size.
 You’re sure to increase your luck on the hard water.
 The most important tip to remember is to have fun!
 You’ll learn some things from this site and other places but make sure you get out there and put this information into practice every chance you get.
+Now go fish on the ice!